-- 1- Bring the kit to $21^{\circ}C + 3^{\circ}C$ before use. - 2- Dilute the concentrated washing solution 20-fold in distilled water.
-Be sure that all crystals have disappeared before dilution.

-Dilute the concentrated dilution buffer 5-fold in distilled water.

-Keep these solutions at $+ 2^{\circ}$ C and $+ 8^{\circ}$ C when not in use.

-3- Dilute the samples volume per volume into dilution buffer prepared as instructed in §2.
+- 1- Bring all the reagents at 21°C +/- 3°C before use. - 2- Dilute the concentrated washing solution 20 fold in distilled water.
+Be sure that all crystals have disappeared before dilution. - Dilute the concentrated dilution buffer 5 fold in distilled water. - Keep these solutions between $+2^{\circ}C$ and $+8^{\circ}C$ when not used. - 3- Dilute the samples volume per volume into dilution buffer prepared as instructed in §2.
 This is a qualitative dilution only, which must allow the pipetting of biological suspensions.
 Discard eventual gruds by natural decantation for about 10 minutes.
 Do not centrifuge the suspensions.
 Culture supernatants are used undiluted.
-The best results have been obtained by using liquid TGY under anaerobic conditions (in a tube without shaking) at 37°C. Optimum for Alpha-toxin 4 hours (maximal gaz production).
-For Epsilon- and Beta-toxin the samples may be cultured for 8 hours or overnight.
+The best results have been obtained by using liquid TGY under anaerobic conditions (in a tube without shaking) at 37°C for minimum 8 hours or overnight.

-Composition of TGY.
+Composition of TGY:

-- Trypticase (casein tryptic peptone): 30 g
+- trypticase (casein tryptic peptone): 30 gm

-- Yeast extract: 20 g
+- yeast extract: 20 gm

-- Glucose: 1 g
+- glucose: 1 gm

-- L-cysteine: 1 g
+- L-cysteine: 1 gm

-Dissolve Trypticase and Yeast extract in 950 ml of water and autoclave.
+- Dissolve Trypticase and Yeast extract in 950 ml of water and autoclave.
 Dissolve glucose and L-cysteine in 50 ml of water and sterilise by filtration.
-Mix the two solutions when the first one is at $21^{\circ}C + -3^{\circ}C$ .

-- 4- Add 100-μl aliquots of the diluted samples or undiluted supernatants to the wells as follows: sample 1 in wells of column 2, sample 2 in wells of column 3, etc...
-Add control antigen in wells of column 1. - 5- Cover with a lid and incubate the plate at $21^{\circ} \pm 3^{\circ}$ C for one hour. - 6- Rinse the plate with the washing solution prepared as instructed in the section "Composition of the Kit".
+Mix the two solutions when the first one is cooled. - 4- Add 100-μl aliquots of the diluted samples or undiluted supernatants to the wells as follows: sample 1 in wells A1 to D1, sample 2 in wells E1 to H1, etc...
+Add control antigen in wells A2 to D2 (example). - 5- Cover with a lid and incubate the plate at 21°C +/- 3°C for 1 hour. - 6- Rinse the plate with the washing solution prepared as instructed in the section "Composition of the Kit".
 To do this, dispose of the microplate's contents by flipping it sharply over a container filled with an inactivating agent.
 Let the microplate drain upside-down on a sheet of clean absorbent paper so as to eliminate all liquid.
 Add 300 μl of the washing solution, and then empty the plate once again by flipping it over above the containment vessel.
 Repeat the entire operation two more times, taking care to avoid the formation of bubbles in the microwells.
 After the plate has been washed three times go on to the next step.